spacetimeengineer/mupy/README.md

 Yes! but only the core technology is free, the various family code libraries which should each contain thier own license which states the conditions for use.
 In most cases it is free to use but read the license.

 ### Does mupy replace CAD?
 Absolutely not, mupy is it's own thing.
 In some cases it may reduce the hours spent on CAD for people and in other cases it may increase the time people spend.
-In the future I see CAD applications just integrating a mucli-like application into it to get the best of both worlds.
+In the future I could see CAD applications integrating a mucli-like application utilities into it to get the best of both worlds.

 ## Contacts: